 The concern of every importer of goods is to know how much the entire process would take from the export cargo clearance to the import cargo clearance.
-To give this article a sharper focus, we shall begin with definition of all terms associated with calculating customs duty in Nigeria.
-So never mind I will give you a number of formulas, but an example shall clarify things.
+Thus, to give this article a sharper focus, we shall begin with definition of all terms.
+Yes, associated with calculating customs duty in Nigeria.
+Therefore, never mind I will give you a number of formulas, but an example shall clarify things.

 CALCULATING CUSTOMS DUTY IN NIGERIA; TERMS AND DEFINITIONS

-- FOB: this term which stands for free on board, refers to all costs incurred to bring the goods or items of import to the terminal for shipment.
+- FOB: this term, which means free on board, refers to all costs incurred to bring the goods or items of import to the terminal for shipment.
 FOB = Total Ancillary Charges + Total Value of Goods.
 The pro forma invoice always states what the FOB value is.

 - Freight Cost: this is the estimated cost of transporting item from the terminal in the supply country to the port in the destination country.

 - Insurance: by this we mean the premium paid to the insurance company for issuing marine certificate or insurance certificate to the importer.
-Each insurance company has its premium rate, which must be agreed with the importer.
+Each insurance company has its premium rate with the importer.
 Insurance = [FOB + Freight + 10% (mark-up)]*Premium rate.
 No worry about this, an example will clarify the matter just keep reading.

 - CIF: this stands for Cost Insurance and freight.
 CIF = FOB Value + Insurance Value +Freight Value

-- Surface Duty (ID): this is often commonly referred to as import duty, which is how the abbreviation – ID came about.
+- Surface Duty (ID): most people commonly refer to as import duty, which is how the abbreviation – ID came about.
 Its duty based on the kind of item imported.
 The value depends on the HS Code – usually 5%, 10%, 20%, etc. of the CIF Value.
 ID = x% of CIF Value.